Editor’s Note: This marketing infographic is part of our 25 part series.

 The reason: Personal information and having a non-intrusive first impression is more important to your visitors than form length.
 So put the easy-to-answer questions first, and the person contact info last.

 Use the micro-conversion concept to get your visitors to answer easy questions in initial steps.

 Increase the threat level as your visitors move through your form, saving the most intrusive fields, like name, phone and email, for the final step.
 Here’s an example:

 By engaging your visitors first with a micro conversion (even if the initial form fields aren’t super necessary to qualify your visitors), you can get your visitors to start the engagement with a baby step and then build up to a more likely conversion.

 Here’s an example from Advanced Grass, where they went from a one-step form to a two-stepper:

 Even though Advanced Grass used the same number of form fields as in their original form, by increasing the number of form steps they saw a 214% increase in conversion rate with the multi-step form.

 Tailoring information and experiences to your visitors is ultimately the thing that’ll win over their conversions.

-With conditional logic, you can ask next questions that are based on your visitor’s preceding answers.
+With conditional logic, you can ask context-specific questions that are based on your visitor’s preceding answers.
 It’s an effective way to make your online form experience relevant to your visitor.

 Here’s what Formstack’s conditional logic sample looks like: